June 26, 2026

 )

-A caveat to be upfront about: this is the biggest approximation in the whole pipeline.
-A “monthly” value here is built from a single hourly field — 12:00 UTC on the 15th — treated as representative of the entire month.
+The one approximation to flag up front: a “monthly” value here is built from a single hourly field — 12:00 UTC on the 15th — treated as representative of the whole month.
 ERA5 actually has hourly data; a faithful monthly mean would average all ~720 hourly steps.
-We don’t, deliberately: sampling one timestep per month keeps the remote reads small enough to run cheaply.
-The trade-off is real scatter in the result (you’ll see it in the residuals later), and replacing this with a true monthly average is the single most worthwhile improvement to the query.
+We don’t, deliberately: one timestep per month keeps the remote reads cheap.
+Does that shortcut distort the result?
+Part 3 measures exactly that — and the answer is reassuring.

 Step 2 — Collapse the box to a monthly number.
-Average all the grid cells in the box per (year, month).
-The HAVING clause quietly drops months where absent chunks read back as NaN.
+Average all grid cells per (year, month); the HAVING clause drops months where absent chunks read back as NaN.

 monthly AS (